-- i. any Restoration Area shall be maintained as a single block; and - Restoration Areas shall be consolidated with adjacent Core Areas in order to maintain the overall integrity of the NHS. - k) The Township may consider accepting all or a portion of a Restoration Area as part of the required conveyance of land for park or other public recreation purposes, provided that the Township is satisfied that: - the active recreation needs of the surrounding area are adequately addressed by existing or planned parks and facilities; and - ii. the Restoration Area or part thereof in question: - A) can support an appropriate range of passive recreation uses without hindering the restoration of the area's ecological functions; or - B) is located in a way that would enhance connections to other parks, open spaces, or recreational facilities; and. - iii. the amount of land accepted as part of the required conveyance of land for park or other public recreational purposes is limited to the area which is suitable for and can sustain appropriate public recreational use(s). - I) Where development is proposed on lands that include one of the Potential Restoration Areas identified on the Land Use Schedules, the Township may require the proponent to undertake an EIS for the purpose of determining whether a Restoration Area to be incorporated into the development should be identified. - m) Where an EIS undertaken under Policy No. 6.11.7.3.16.l) recommends that proposed development incorporate a Restoration Area, the appropriate policies in Section 6.11.7.3.16 a) to k) shall apply.
+- Where proposed development on lands that contain all or part of a Restoration Area involves the creation of one or more lot: - any Restoration Area shall be maintained as a single block; and - Restoration Areas shall be consolidated with adjacent Core Areas in order to maintain the overall integrity of the NHS. - The Township may consider accepting all or a portion of a Restoration Area as part of the required conveyance of land for park or other public recreation purposes, provided that the Township is satisfied that: - the active recreation needs of the surrounding area are adequately addressed by existing or planned parks and facilities; and - ii. the Restoration Area or part thereof in question: - can support an appropriate range of passive recreation uses without hindering the restoration of the area's ecological functions; or - B) is located in a way that would enhance connections to other parks, open spaces, or recreational facilities: and. - iii. the amount of land accepted as part of the required conveyance of land for park or other public recreational purposes is limited to the area which is suitable for and can sustain appropriate public recreational use(s). - Where development is proposed on lands that include one of the Potential Restoration Areas identified on the Land Use Schedules, the Township may require the proponent to undertake an EIS for the purpose of determining whether a Restoration Area to be incorporated into the development should be identified. - m)|) Where an EIS undertaken under Policy No. 6.11.7.3.16.k) recommends that proposed development incorporate a Restoration Area, the appropriate policies in Section 6.11.7.3.16 a) to k) shall apply.